Brought to You By The City of Easton & GEDP

 Nov.
 18 – Dec.
 17, 2023

 During your visit to the Easton Winter Village, enjoy the seasonal tradition of skating with your friends, family and loved ones.
 Our large synthetic surface provides the perfect setting for special moments, holiday memories and shareworthy pictures.
-The Skating Rink is sponsored by The Commodore.
+The Skating Rink is presented by The Commodore.

 Fees & Info